walln/site/src/content/project/hooper.md

 ## Tech Stack

 The Hooper service runs on [Next.js](https://nextjs.org) with streaming using the [AI SDK](https://sdk.vercel.ai).
 The site is hosted on AWS, Cloudflare, and Vercel and uses [SST ion](https://ion.sst.dev) to manage the infrastructure.
 I also host vLLM on [Modal](https://modal.com) with my own hosted LLM that I have tuned for the specific NBA jargon.
 Also on Modal is training for the model and some background services for the realtime data.
 I use [Turso](https://turso.tech) for my database because SQLite is underrated and awesome.
+I also use [Upstash](https://upstash.com) for redis that backs my rate limitig.

 ### Try it out